Skip to main content

 1. Atlas

-Atlas is the best fit when a web page summary needs to become a checked note.
-Add a public page as a website source, confirm the captured content, ask a grounded question, and open citations before you save or cite the answer.
+Atlas is the best fit when a page needs to become a checked note.
+Add the public URL, make sure Atlas read it, ask a focused question, and open the cited text before saving the answer.

 2. TLDR This

-TLDR This is built around quick article summarization from URLs, pasted text, files, and browser extensions.
-It fits the reader who wants the gist of a web article without building a larger research workspace.
+TLDR This accepts URLs, pasted text, files, and browser add-ons.
+It suits a reader who wants the gist of one page without saving it to a larger project.

 3. NoteGPT